 Cambozola Blue Cheese

-This German blue cheese is a fairly recently developed version of blue cheese.
+Cambozola is a German blue cheese that is a fairly recently developed version of blue cheese.
 It is a very creamy version that attempts to mimic gorgonzola.
 It is so creamy that it is sometimes sold as Blue Brie.
 It is made from cows milk.
 It’s name is a combination of Camembert and Gorgonzola.

 Other Blue Cheeses

 This is far from a comprehensive list and only touches on some of the more popular blue cheeses.
 For a more comprehensive list head over to the Wikipedia page of a List of Blue Cheeses.